 Usage without poetry

 Poe the Poet was originally intended as the missing task runner for poetry.
-But it works just as well with any other kind of virtualenv, or simply as a general purpose way to define handy tasks for use within a certain directory structure!
+But it also works great with uv, or any other kind of virtualenv, or as a general purpose task runner!
 This behaviour is configurable via the tool.poe.executor global option.

 Usage with uv